본문 바로가기

 Lee Junseok's Issue Is Populism, Han Donghoon's Issue Is Inclusiveness

-■ Broadcast: The Asia Business Daily's "So Jongseop's Current Affairs Show" (Monday to Friday, 4-5 PM)
+■ Broadcast: The Asia Business Daily "So Jongseop's Current Affairs Show" (Mon-Fri, 4-5 PM)

-■ Host: Political Specialist So Jongseop ■ Director: Producer Lee Miri
+■ Host: Political Specialist So Jongseop ■ Director: PD Lee Miri

 ■ Guest: Professor Jin Joong-kwon, Dongyang University (December 23)

 So Jongseop: Hello, everyone.
 Welcome to "So Jongseop's Current Affairs Show."
-Today, we have Professor Jin Joong-kwon from Dongyang University with us to hear his sharp analysis on the current political situation.
-Thank you for joining us despite your busy schedule.
+Today, we are joined by Professor Jin Joong-kwon from Dongyang University to hear his sharp critiques on the recent political situation.
+Thank you for taking the time to join us despite your busy schedule.

 Jin Joong-kwon: Yes, hello.

 Jin Joong-kwon: It's a mess.
 Both sides are in disarray, and it doesn't seem to be a temporary issue.
-Abnormality has become the norm.
-Both parties have been consumed by their hardline supporters and are now held hostage by external fandoms, unable to function properly as political parties.
-As a result, there is a fierce standoff, and the parliament has lost its original role of resolving issues through consensus and compromise.
-Now, the legislature has become a battleground of "us versus them."
-The ideological polarization is severe.
-Politics has turned into a kind of game board, so actual governance is not carried out rationally but rather in strange directions, leading to dysfunction.
+Abnormality has become the new normal.
+Both parties are being consumed by their hardline supporters, so the parties are unable to function properly and are essentially held hostage by external fandoms.
+This has led to a situation where both sides are locked in a fierce standoff.
+In the process, the National Assembly has lost its original character of resolving issues through compromise and agreement; it has become a battlefield of us versus them.
+The ideological divide has become deeply polarized.
+As politics has turned into a kind of game, actual decision-making is no longer rational but is moving in strange directions, leading to dysfunction.
 The social cost of this will likely continue to rise.

 Jin Joong-kwon: "Lee Junseok Is a Little Trump, Han Donghoon Has Excellent Political Instincts" [Current Affairs Show] On the 23rd, Professor Jin Joong-kwon of Dongyang University appeared on "So Jongseop's Current Affairs Show" at The Asia Business Daily headquarters, interviewing with political specialist So Jongseop.
 Photo by Huh Younghan

-So Jongseop: Do you think this phenomenon will continue for the time being?
+So Jongseop: Do you expect this phenomenon to continue for the time being?

 Jin Joong-kwon: That's right.
 It seems to have become a paradigm.
-It's not just a problem unique to our country.
-The same is true in the United States.
-What both countries have in common is highly developed IT technology, and digital technology is now reshaping policy paradigms.
+It's not a problem unique to Korea-it's the same in the United States.
+What's characteristic of both countries is that IT technology is highly advanced, and digital technology is now reshaping policy paradigms.
 Politics is increasingly resembling a game.
-In games, nothing else matters-you just use your skills to defeat your opponent and excite your supporters.
-Such tendencies are especially pronounced in the United States and Korea because of their advanced IT infrastructure.
-Although there are some differences, similar phenomena are occurring in other countries as well.
-This is an example of the characteristics of digital technology being used in a reactionary, consumptive, and destructive way.
+In games, nothing else matters.
+There's no need to take sides; you just use your skills to defeat the opponent and excite the crowd.
+These tendencies are especially pronounced in the US and Korea because of their advanced IT sectors, but similar phenomena are occurring in other countries as well, albeit to varying degrees.
+This is an example of the characteristics of digital technology being used in a reactionary, wasteful, and destructive way.

-So Jongseop: According to your analysis, it seems the public will find it difficult to have hope in politics for quite some time.
+So Jongseop: According to your analysis, it seems that it will be difficult for the public to find hope in politics for quite some time.

 Jin Joong-kwon: That's right.
 Sometimes I think it will take a catastrophe for people to come to their senses.
-At the moment, the problems are not visible.
-Even judicial reform is not visible right now.
-But there must be a growing number of victims.
-In the past, indictment and conviction rates dropped sharply, which means criminals are running rampant and cannot be stopped.
-Crime victims are probably suffering in silence.
-If this continues, people will eventually realize that the so-called judicial reform was a sham, designed to protect the interests of a select few and keep themselves out of jail, at the expense of the entire national criminal justice system.
-When it becomes clear that the public is bearing the brunt of this, perhaps then things will change, but for now, that's not the case.
+The problems aren't visible right now.
+Even judicial reform isn't visible at the moment.
+But I believe there are already many victims being created.
+In the past, indictment and conviction rates dropped sharply, which ultimately means that criminals are running rampant and can't be stopped.
+Crime victims are left to suffer alone.
+As this continues to grow, people will eventually realize that the so-called judicial reforms were a sham, designed only to protect those in power from going to jail, and that the public is bearing the cost of a broken criminal justice system.
+Only when this becomes clear might things change, but for now, that's not the case.

-So Jongseop: President Lee Jaemyung's administration-recent approval ratings are in the low to mid-50% range.
-How do you evaluate his overall performance?
+So Jongseop: President Lee Jaemyung's approval rating has been in the low to mid-50% range recently.
+How do you assess his overall performance?

-Jin Joong-kwon: In the beginning, I would have given him an A0, but now it's more like a B0.
-In the past month, I get the sense that things have rapidly deteriorated and are falling apart.
+Jin Joong-kwon: At first, I would have given him an A0, but now it's more like a B0.
+Over the past month, it feels like things have rapidly deteriorated and collapsed.

-So Jongseop: In what aspects do you see this?
+So Jongseop: In what respects do you see it that way?

-Jin Joong-kwon: His language, for one, and there have been many ongoing issues.
-Initially, there was a base effect-President Yoon Suk-yeol performed so poorly that even mediocrity looked impressive by comparison.
-Early on, he also handled issues like the Korea-US tariff negotiations smoothly, which contributed to stability and was positively received.
+Jin Joong-kwon: In terms of language and ongoing issues.
+Initially, there was a base effect-President Yoon Suk-yeol performed so poorly that even average performance looked outstanding.
+Early on, issues like the Korea-US tariff negotiations were handled smoothly, which brought stability and was highly regarded.
 But after that, he started using his power to solve his own problems.

 So Jongseop: Legal issues?

-Jin Joong-kwon: Now I give him a B0, but I think it will keep dropping.
+Jin Joong-kwon: Now I give him a B0, but I think it will continue to decline.
 The honeymoon period is over, and the base effect won't last forever.
-There is a lot of showmanship, which is causing ongoing problems.
-As these issues accumulate, his approval rating will likely continue to fall.
-On top of that, no economic problems have been solved.
-As a result, the exchange rate has been volatile.
+He's resorting to showmanship, which is causing ongoing problems.
+As these accumulate, his ratings will keep dropping.
+On the economic front, nothing has been resolved, and as a result, the exchange rate has become volatile.

-When Lee Jaemyung was party leader, he said that if the exchange rate hit 1,400 won, the country would collapse.
-But now it has surpassed that level.
-This is not normal; it indicates that the Korean economy has become extremely fragile, and I haven't heard any countermeasures.
-On major issues, there should be concrete measures, but instead, we're only seeing minor tricks.
+When Lee Jaemyung was party leader, he said that if the exchange rate hit 1,400, the country would collapse.
+But now it has surpassed that.
+This isn't normal-it indicates that the Korean economy has become very vulnerable, but I haven't heard any countermeasures.
+There should be substantial policies addressing major issues, but instead, we're only seeing minor tricks.
 I don't think this will last long.
-Ironically, what is preventing his approval from falling further is the poor performance of the People Power Party.
-Their incompetence is providing a floor of support for him.
+Ironically, what is preventing his approval from dropping further is the poor performance of the People Power Party.
+They are so ineffective that they are providing a floor for his ratings.

-So Jongseop: The presidential office has claimed that live broadcasts of ministry work reports and similar initiatives have had a positive effect.
+So Jongseop: Live broadcasts of ministry work reports and similar events have been touted by the presidential office as having positive effects.
 What is your view on these work reports?

-Jin Joong-kwon: It's a sign of decline.
-The very claim that they're seeing positive effects is itself a bad omen.
-I've watched a couple of times, and I don't think this will last.
-It reminds me of Yoon Suk-yeol's doorstepping.
-Work reports are meant for getting things done-they're not supposed to be entertaining.
+Jin Joong-kwon: It's a bad sign.
+The very claim that these are having positive effects is itself a bad omen.
+I watched them once or twice and thought, this can't last.
+It will end up like Yoon Suk-yeol's doorstepping.
+Work reports are not meant to be entertaining-they exist for getting work done.
 Even if it looks frustrating, there are reasons why officials act that way.
-Society is made up of people with diverse and often conflicting interests, and the current system is the result of accumulated experience.
-Problems can't be solved quickly and easily.
-Pushing officials too hard is not the answer.
-In an effort to make things entertaining, they're talking about things like "Jamflix."
-It's become entertainment.
+Society is made up of people with diverse and conflicting interests, and the current system is the result of accumulated experience over a long time, so things can't be resolved instantly.
+Pushing for quick fixes is the wrong approach.
+In their attempt to make it entertaining, they're calling it "Jamflix" and turning it into entertainment.

-As a result, instead of honestly reporting on people working seriously in reality, the camera becomes the focus, and people perform for the camera.
-This dramatizes the process.
-For drama, you need a clear good-versus-evil narrative: a hardworking president versus lazy, irresponsible, and uncooperative civil servants.
+As a result, instead of showing people working seriously and cameras reporting honestly, the reality is staged for the camera.
+It becomes dramatized.
+For drama, you need a clear good-versus-evil narrative: the president is shown as hardworking, while civil servants are depicted as lazy, irresponsible, and inert.

-So the president scolds them, and the public identifies with him, feeling a sense of exhilaration and political efficacy.
-But there are constant problems-many things simply don't make sense.
-For example, the Hwandangogi issue revealed the president's level of cultural literacy.
-He genuinely believes in that.
-It's not the first time-he said similar things as governor of Gyeonggi Province, claiming Korea's history is 30,000 years old.
-He suggests we should listen to those making such absurd claims.
-This time, it's the same context.
-He's aligned with those people.
-They're frauds, but he believes them and says things like Hwandangogi is a legitimate historical document.
+So the president scolds them, and the public identifies with him, feeling a sense of satisfaction and political efficacy.
+But problems keep arising-many things don't make sense.
+For example, the Hwandangogi issue revealed the president's level of cultural sophistication.
+He genuinely believes in it, and it's not the first time-he said similar things as Gyeonggi governor.
+There are people who claim Korea's history is 30,000 years old, and he suggests we should at least listen to them.
+This is the same context.
+He's aligned with those people, who are frauds.
+But by believing and repeating their claims, he's treating things like Hwandangogi as legitimate literature.

-So Jongseop: The minister also apologized for the "Bean GPT" incident.
+So Jongseop: The minister apologized for the "Bean GPT" incident as well.

-The President Should Not Micromanage Everything, or the System May Collapse
+The President Should Not Micromanage-It Can Undermine the System

-So Jongseop: There is an assessment that a rivalry has already formed between Prime Minister Kim Minseok and Party Leader Jeong Cheongrae over the party leadership next year.
+So Jongseop: There is already talk of a rivalry between Prime Minister Kim Min-seok and Party Leader Jeong Cheongrae over the party leadership next year.
 What is your view?

-Jin Joong-kwon: There are no clear post-Lee Jaemyung figures.
-President Lee Jaemyung and Party Leader Jeong Cheongrae are fighting for this position.
-But it's only the president's first year; at this stage, the ruling party leader can't confront the president.
+Jin Joong-kwon: There aren't any clear post-Lee Jaemyung figures emerging.
+The fight is between President Lee Jaemyung and Leader Jeong Cheongrae.
+But the president has only been in office for a year, so the party leader can't confront him head-on.
 I think Jeong Cheongrae revealed his ambitions too early.
-He took a hit for it.
+As a result, he took a hit.
 In the end, he'll probably be pushed out.
-Next year should be interesting.
+Next year will be interesting to watch.

-In fact, I think the cabinet meetings are now like Kim Eo-jun's News Factory-that's where the real decisions are made.
-Once the agenda is set there, Democratic Party lawmakers start talking about it, then the party leader takes it up, and the presidential office eventually accepts it.
-Kim Minseok and Jeong Cheongrae have had different career paths.
-Jeong Cheongrae grew through direct engagement with the public since the "Naggomsu" era, while Kim Minseok was more of a behind-the-scenes figure.
-So he's not close with the hardline supporters.
-The question is: who votes?
+In fact, I think the cabinet meetings are now like Kim Eo-jun's News Factory-that's where the agenda is set.
+Once the agenda is decided there, Democratic Party lawmakers start talking about it, then the party leader, and finally the presidential office reacts.
+Kim Min-seok and Jeong Cheongrae have very different backgrounds.
+Jeong Cheongrae grew through direct engagement with the public since the "Naggomsu" era, while Kim Min-seok was more of an establishment figure, so he isn't close to the party's hardline supporters.
+The key question is, who votes?
 It's the party members, which is why the "one person, one vote" issue arises.
-So the real contest is between the two, but the president's word carries a lot of weight.
-For now, Jeong Cheongrae has to endure and bow to the president, but there has been ongoing conflict.
+This has led to a head-to-head contest, but the president's word carries enormous weight.
+Right now, Jeong Cheongrae has to endure and bow to the president, but there has been ongoing conflict.

 From President Lee Jaemyung's perspective, it's clear.
-Kim Minseok is his ally, and to ensure stability in the latter half of his term, he needs his own person in the party.
-Lee Jaemyung himself came from outside the party.
+Kim Min-seok is his ally, and to ensure a stable second half of his term, he needs his own person in the party.
+Lee Jaemyung himself was an outsider who came into the party.
 For Prime Minister Jeong, his only support comes from the hardliners.
 So he has to keep them politically excited to maintain their support, which leads to risky moves.

 Jin Joong-kwon: "Lee Junseok Is a Little Trump, Han Donghoon Has Excellent Political Instincts" [Current Affairs Show] Professor Jin Joong-kwon of Dongyang University analyzed that Prime Minister Kim Min-seok's candidacy for party leader next year is a predetermined step.
 Photo by Hyohang Han

-So Jongseop: Given the power dynamics within the ruling party, do you think it will be difficult for Jeong Cheongrae to be re-elected as party leader in August next year?
+So Jongseop: Given the power dynamics within the ruling party, do you think it's unlikely that Leader Jeong Cheongrae will be re-elected in August next year?

-So Jongseop: There are widespread rumors that Jeong Won-oh, the district mayor, has been politically designated as the Democratic Party's candidate for Seoul mayor.
+So Jongseop: There's widespread speculation that Jeong Won-oh, the district mayor, has been politically chosen as the Democratic Party's candidate for Seoul mayor.

-Jin Joong-kwon: He has been designated.
-In the past, when the Democratic Party won the Seoul mayoral race, they usually brought in outsiders.
-This time, while he isn't a complete outsider, he is an administrative official.
-Because he has a different profile, he could pose a threat to Oh Sehoon.
+Jin Joong-kwon: He has been chosen.
+In the past, the Democratic Party usually brought in outsiders to win the Seoul mayoralty.
+This time, while he's not a complete outsider, he is a former administrative official.
+Because he has a different background, he could pose a threat to Oh Se-hoon.

-The Ruling Party's Local Election Landscape Will Be Determined by the President's Judgment
+The Ruling Party's Local Election Landscape Will Be Shaped by the President's Decisions

 Jin Joong-kwon: That's how I see it.
 It's absolute.
-President Lee Jaemyung has already established this.
-He purged the non-mainstream faction through a brutal power struggle.
-Now, as president, his authority is even greater.
+President Lee Jaemyung has already established his control-he purged the non-mainstream faction through a brutal power struggle.
+Now, as president, his authority is even greater than before.

-Jin Joong-kwon: Looking at the People Power Party, they're not ready for elections.
-There's a high chance it will be a repeat of 2018.
-They've become a regional party, like the TK or the United Liberal Democrats.
+Jin Joong-kwon: Looking at the People Power Party, they're not in a position to contest an election.
+It could be a repeat of 2018.
+It will become a regional party, a TK-based party like the former United Liberal Democrats.

-So Jongseop: The "Unification Church special prosecutor" is becoming a reality.
+So Jongseop: The "Unification Church special prosecutor" issue is becoming more visible.

-Jin Joong-kwon: It seems to me that negotiations between the Unification Church and the administration have concluded.
-The reason this issue was brought up was to say, "If you attack us, we can expose this."
-But when it came to court, they stayed silent.
+Jin Joong-kwon: I think negotiations between the Unification Church and the administration have concluded.
+The reason it was exposed was as a warning: "If you attack us, we can retaliate."
+But when the leader appeared in court, he stayed silent.
 That means negotiations are over.
-That's one issue.
-But I think the biggest issue is the president himself.
-His name came up.
-There's talk of a direct meeting with the president.
+So that's one issue.
+Another major issue is the president himself.
+His name has come up.
+The president's side has said they want to meet directly.

 The interesting question is: did they meet or not?
-Even if they did, it's not necessarily a legal problem, but it is a huge political problem.
-I don't think the presidential office can answer whether they met or not.
-If they did meet, the Unification Church would have documented it thoroughly.
-I think the VIP did meet with them.
+Even if they did, it's not a legal problem, but it's a huge political issue.
+I don't think the presidential office can answer the question of whether they met.
+If they did, the other side would have documented it with photos.
+I think the VIP did meet them.

-So Jongseop: Let me ask about the People Power Party.
-You are quite critical of CEO Jang Dong-hyuk, right?
+So Jongseop: Let's talk about the People Power Party.
+You're quite critical of Leader Jang Dong-hyuk, aren't you?

-Jin Joong-kwon: The party cannot continue under this system.
-He's basically a one-and-a-half-term lawmaker, without a real base in the party, yet he became party leader.
+Jin Joong-kwon: That leadership can't continue.
+He's essentially a 1.5-term lawmaker without a real base in the party, yet he became party leader.
 Who made him leader?
 The hardliners.
-He has no real base outside of them.
-So he can't break away from them.
-That's why he can't apologize for the coup, can't reflect on it, and must oppose impeachment.
+He has no base outside of them, so he can't break away.
+That's why he can't apologize for the coup, can't reflect, and must oppose impeachment.

 Jin Joong-kwon: "Lee Junseok Is a Little Trump, Han Donghoon Has Excellent Political Instincts" [Current Affairs Show] Professor Jin Joong-kwon of Dongyang University saw almost no possibility of a change in direction for CEO Jang Dong-hyuk.
 Photo by Hyunghan Heo

-So Jongseop: So it's difficult for him to change his stance?
+So Jongseop: Is it difficult for him to change his stance?

-Jin Joong-kwon: The moment he supports impeachment or acknowledges it, his supporters will abandon him.
-He'd be left stranded.
-He's existentially bound to that position.
-Yet, he still has to fight elections, so he has to pretend to be moderate.
-That's why he leaks ambiguous statements to the media, talking about a slight left turn or left click-it's nonsense.
+Jin Joong-kwon: The moment he supports or acknowledges impeachment, his supporters will abandon him.
+He'll be left isolated.
+He's existentially bound to them, but still has to contest elections.
+So he has to pretend to be moderate, leaking ambiguous statements to the media about turning left or making a leftward shift, but it's nonsense.
 He can't do it.

-The structure forces him down this path.
-His perception of reality is also flawed.
+It's structurally determined.
+He has no choice.
+Also, his perception of reality is flawed.
 Where did the People Power Party's crisis come from?
 From the public's perspective, most lawmakers were absent when martial law was lifted, and they opposed impeachment.
-After being impeached, they hardly apologized.
-They haven't reflected and are repeating the "Yoon Again" approach.
-But they think the real problem is internal enemies.
-They blame those who represent the public's perspective, thinking that if they cut them out, the conservatives will unite and expand.
+After being impeached, they barely apologized.
+They aren't reflecting and are repeating the same mistakes.
+But they see the problem as internal enemies.
+They blame those who represent the public's perspective, thinking that if they purge them, the conservatives can unite and expand.
 It's a fantasy.

-So Jongseop: So their diagnosis is completely wrong?
+So Jongseop: So the diagnosis itself is completely wrong?

-So Jongseop: Former leader Han Donghoon says, with all these issues in the ruling party, why do they keep trying to fight with him?
+So Jongseop: Former leader Han Dong-hoon says that, despite various issues erupting within the ruling bloc, people keep trying to fight with him.

-Jin Joong-kwon: I answered Han Donghoon's question, and they really do think that way.
-They believe an internal enemy is more dangerous.
-Who is that enemy?
-It's Han Donghoon.
+Jin Joong-kwon: I answered Han Dong-hoon's question-they really think that way.
+They see a single internal enemy as more dangerous.
+Who is that?
+It's Han Dong-hoon.
 So they attack him.
-Whenever there's an issue that's favorable to the opposition or damaging to the ruling party, they try to cover it up.
-The only people they fight with sincerity are their own-Han Donghoon in particular.
-They say, "Don't attack internally," but that's exactly what they do.
-They genuinely believe this.
+Whenever there are issues unfavorable to the ruling party or advantageous to the opposition, they try to cover them up.
+The only people they fight sincerely are Han Dong-hoon and his allies.
+They say, "Let's not attack each other internally," but they're the ones doing it.
+They truly believe this.

-So Jongseop: Is there any force that could bring about change in the Jang Dong-hyuk system?
+So Jongseop: Is there any force that could bring change to the Jang Dong-hyuk leadership?

-CEO Jang Dong-hyuk's mindset is very similar to Yoon Suk-yeol's.
-Yoon also said, "We'll win the Gangseo District mayoral election, host the Busan Expo, win the general election," but after losing, nothing changed.
-They never admit they did anything wrong.
+Jang Dong-hyuk's mindset is very similar to Yoon Suk-yeol's.
+Yoon also said, "We'll win the Gangseo district election, bring the Busan Expo, win the general election," but after losing, nothing changed.
+They never admit fault.

-So Jongseop: What are your thoughts on the present and future of Lee Junseok and Han Donghoon?
+So Jongseop: What do you think about the present and future of Lee Jun-seok and Han Dong-hoon?

-Jin Joong-kwon: Lee Junseok seems to represent the 30s and 40s.
-He's a bit like a "Little Trump."
-Trump emerged in the US, and here, there's a similar trend among those in their 20s and 30s-a very right-wing, conservative movement, different from the old ideological right.
-The left needs to be wary of this new generation, and Lee Junseok is their leading figure.
+Jin Joong-kwon: Lee Jun-seok seems to represent those in their 30s and 40s.
+In my view, he's a bit like a "Little Trump."
+Trump emerged in the US, and in Korea, there's a similar 20s-30s right-wing trend.
+It's a very conservative movement, different from old-guard right-wingers.
+The left needs to be wary of this new generation, and Lee Jun-seok is its leading figure.

-The problem with Lee Junseok is his populism, as I mentioned earlier-attacking people with disabilities, women, the elderly, and Chinese people.
-It's very concerning.
-This is an inevitable trend, because those in their 50s and 60s are the so-called democratization generation.
-This generation doesn't believe in that.
-They feel the younger generation has reaped all the benefits-"Didn't the Roh Tae-woo administration give you all apartments?
-What have you given us?
-You're making it impossible for us to buy homes."
-This is a strong, emotional grievance, and it needs to be handled carefully.
+Lee Jun-seok's problem is populism-attacking the disabled, women, the elderly, and Chinese people.
+It's concerning, but it's an inevitable trend.
+The 50s and 60s generation is the so-called democratization generation.
+They don't buy into this.
+They say, "You got all the benefits.
+The Roh Tae-woo administration gave you all the apartments.
+What did you give us?
+You're making it impossible for us to buy apartments."
+This is a strong, emotional grievance that needs to be handled carefully.
 It's hard to predict the future.

-As for former leader Han Donghoon, I've debated him three times, but our views never converged.
-However, he often brought up points I hadn't considered and was very diligent.
-He never used inflammatory rhetoric, always arguing rationally.
-Debating him was enjoyable.
-In the end, while our views didn't fully converge, I felt enriched and more flexible.
-He has excellent political instincts.
-He sees the essence of issues clearly.
-He's smart.
-I said the People Power Party has no brains, but Han Donghoon does.
+As for former leader Han Dong-hoon, I've debated him three times.
+We couldn't reach agreement, but he brought up perspectives I hadn't considered and was very diligent.
+He never used inflammatory rhetoric and argued rationally.
+It was enjoyable to debate him.
+While our positions got closer, we never fully agreed, but I felt enriched and more flexible.
+He has strong political instincts.
+He gets to the essence of issues-he's smart.
+I said the People Power Party lacks brains, but Han Dong-hoon has a brain.

-The downside is whether he can be truly inclusive.
-He doesn't seem that way right now.
-A leader should have some flaws, some human charm, and even show vulnerability, but he seems too rigid.
-His political future depends on whether he can develop inclusiveness.
-In my view, aside from Han Donghoon and Oh Sehoon, there are few visible figures in the People Power Party.
-Although he's in a tough spot now, in the long run, he's one of the few who could save the conservatives.
-He's a fact-based politician, a rare and irreplaceable character in the conservative camp, so I think he'll eventually carve out his own space.
+The downside is whether he has the inclusiveness to embrace people.
+He doesn't seem to, at least not yet.
+A leader should have some flaws, human charm, and even show vulnerability, but he seems too uptight.
+His future depends on whether he can develop political inclusiveness.
+In my view, apart from Han Dong-hoon and Oh Se-hoon, there aren't any other notable figures in the party.
+Though he's under pressure now, in the long run, he's one of the few who could save the conservatives.
+He's a fact-based politician, which is rare among conservatives, and I think he'll eventually carve out his own space because he's an irreplaceable character.

-So Jongseop: We'll end here.
+So Jongseop: We'll leave it there.
 Thank you for your insights today.

 Jin Joong-kwon: Thank you.
 Thank you.